But first, The Soil

 One on the principles of Permaculture is to use small, slow solutions.
 When we make big changes, it’s easy to become overwhelmed, so the change becomes unsustainable.
 We really need sustainable solutions to improving fertility.
 Fortunately, soil doesn’t ask a whole lot from us.
 With just a few small changes, we can have a big impact.
 In fact, many solutions to improve soil fertility will actually save you money.
 Additionally, these changes result in less work over time than their more traditionally accepted counterparts.

 For example, a naturalized landscape will save you money because you are no longer purchasing inputs such as fertilizers and pesticides.
 You’ll also gain back the time you spend applying these products.
-Further this same landscape will allow the natural microbiota to recover, earthworms and other beneficial critters to thrive, and tilth to improve.
+Further, this same landscape will allow the soil’s natural microbiota to recover, earthworms and other beneficial critters to thrive, and tilth to improve.
+If you really want to go all out, oversow the yard with clover; as it fixes nitrogen, it will feed the grass, and will also provide a food source for bees.
 It’s a win-win-win!

 6 Ways to Aid Soil Regeneration